 Cordaid has been working with HelpAge International since 1999 and became a HelpAge global network member in 2004.
 Cordaid also takes part in the Age Demands Action campaign to raise awareness of the rights of older people.

 Established in 2004, World Granny is a non-profit organisation that empowers older people, eliminates extreme poverty in developing countries and raises awareness of older people's issues.

-World Granny works with a number of local organisations in the developing world.
-Their international partners are mostly other Affiliates and partners of the HelpAge network.
+World Granny works with local organisations in the developing world.
+Their international partners are mostly other members of the HelpAge global network.